 Liquidity risk refers to the risk that Morgan Stanley will be unable to finance its operations due to a loss of access to the capital markets or difficulty in liquidating its assets.
 Liquidity risk also encompasses Morgan Stanley's ability (or perceived ability) to meet its financial obligations without experiencing significant business disruption or reputational damage that may threaten its viability as a going concern as well as the associated funding risks triggered by the market or idiosyncratic stress events that may negatively affect Morgan Stanley's liquidity and may impact its ability to raise new funding.

-Morgan Stanley's results of operations have been, and will likely continue to be, adversely affected by the COVID-19 pandemic.
+Morgan Stanley's results of operations may be adversely affected by the COVID-19 pandemic.